Join thousands receiving hot new sex related articles, goodies, and great deals.

-The perineal sponge is a collection of erectile tissue and blood vessels that sit inside the perineum and perineal body, between a women’s vaginal opening and rectum.
+The perineal sponge is a collection of erectile tissue and blood vessels that sit inside the perineum and perineal body, between the vaginal opening and rectum.
 It gets its name from its spongy texture.

-When a woman is aroused, her perineal sponge becomes swollen with blood, much as the male penis does.
+During arousal, the perineal sponge becomes swollen with blood, much as the penis does.

 The perineal sponge is sometimes abbreviated to PS or PS-Spot, a play on the more widely known erogenous zone, the G-Spot.

-The perineal sponge enhances sex for both women and male partners.
+The perineal sponge enhances sex.
 As it has a highly concentrated amount of nerve endings, stimulating the perineal sponge feel amazing.
 The perineal sponge can be stimulated through the vagina’s back wall or the top wall of the rectum.
 That means that vaginal or anal sex, or vaginal or anal stimulation with sex toys, can stimulate the perineal sponge.
 Sexual positions where the penis targets the vagina’s back wall, like missionary and woman-on top positions, are most effective.

 However, some say a finger or curved sex toy is the best way to stimulate the perineal sponge.
 You can massage it through the perineum or the anus.